 But in the meantime, if you don’t have cacao powder you can make these brownies.
 And if you DO have cacao powder you can make them, too.
 Yours will just be healthier.
 But don’t go rubbing it in our faces or we’ll come and eat all your brownies.
 And how would you like that?
 Well, that’s what you get for gloating…

 I’ve already eaten half the batch since making them last week and have another healthy recipe utilizing them coming up later in the week so stay tuned.
-You don’t want to miss this ooey gooey chocolatey treat.
+You don’t want to miss this ooey-gooey chocolaty treat.

 - 1-2 tsp espresso powder or finely ground coffee (depending on preference)

 - Place 1 cup walnuts and 1 cup almonds in food processor and process until finely ground (amounts as original recipe is written // adjust if altering batch size).

 - Add the cocoa powder or cacao, espresso powder and sea salt.
 Pulse to combine and then transfer to bowl and set aside.

 - Add the dates to the food processor and process until small bits remain.
 Remove from bowl and set aside.